amine-abdelli/daily-vibe-chrome-extension/README.md

 ![Daily Vibe Logo](./assets/logo.png)

+---

+:warning: **Project In Progress**: Please note that this project is currently under development.
+Features may not be fully functional, and the content is subject to change.
+We appreciate your patience and understanding as we work to bring you the best experience!

+---

 ## Description

 Daily Vibe is a Chrome extension designed to help you track your daily mood.
 It asks you every day, "How are you?" but phrases it differently each time for a refreshing experience.
 Rate your mood and leave a sentence if you like.
 Access your mood progression over the year through a beautifully designed chart.